Supercell: Europe

 On 25 July 2019 a supercell thunderstorm affected northern England and parts of Northumberland.
 Large hail, frequent lightning and rotation were reported by many people.
 On 24 September 2020 a similar event affected parts of West Yorkshire.

-On the morning of June 19, 2021, a MCS developed over the French Atlantic coast.
-While progressing to the north, the system gained supercellular aspects and spawned a F2 tornado 60 kilometers west of Tours.
-It reached Paris and its surroundings in the late afternoon, causing flash floods in the area due to heavy rainfalls.
-The system continued its path towards the Belgian frontier, reaching peak intensity: in the way, one of the peripheral supercells evolved into HP status just before entering the city of Reims.
-The main mesocyclone suddenly expanded and turned into a massive shelf cloud, a typical structure of the Tornado Alley.
-It produced strong gust winds, rainfalls and hail and inflicted a lot of damage over the nearby areas.

-Only 5 days after that on June 24, 2021, a supercell produced an F4 tornado in south Moravia, Czech Republic.
+On June 24, 2021, a supercell produced an F4 tornado in south Moravia, Czech Republic.
 This tornado caused 6 deaths and left more than 200 people injured.
 With roughly $700 million of damage it was one of the costliest tornadoes to occur outside of the United States.

-In Europe, the mini-supercell, or low-topped supercell, is very common, especially when showers and thunderstorms develop in cooler polar air masses with a strong jet stream above, especially in the left exit-region of a jetstreak.

 North America

-The Tornado Alley is a region of the central United States where severe weather is common, particularly tornadoes.
-Supercell thunderstorms can affect this region at any time of the year, but they are most common in the spring.
+Tornado Alley is a region of the central United States where severe weather is common, particularly tornadoes.
+Supercell thunderstorms occur more frequently in tornado alley and Dixie Alley than anywhere else in the world.
 Tornado watches and warnings are frequently necessary in the spring and summer.
 Most places from the Great Plains to the East Coast of the United States and north as far as the Canadian Prairies, the Great Lakes region, and the St. Lawrence River will experience one or more supercells each year.

-Gainesville, Georgia was the site of the fifth deadliest tornado in U.S. history in 1936, where Gainesville was devastated and 203 people were killed.

 The 1980 Grand Island tornado outbreak affected the city of Grand Island, Nebraska on June 3, 1980.
 Seven tornadoes touched down in or near the city that night, killing 5 and injuring 200.

 The Elie, Manitoba tornado was an F5 that struck the town of Elie, Manitoba on June 22, 2007.
 While several houses were leveled, no one was injured or killed by the tornado.

-A massive tornado outbreak on May 3, 1999, spawned an F5 tornado in the area of Oklahoma City that had the highest recorded winds on Earth.
-This outbreak spawned over 66 tornadoes in Oklahoma alone.
-On this day throughout the area of Oklahoma, Kansas and Texas, over 141 tornadoes were produced.
-This outbreak resulted in 50 fatalities and 895 injuries.
+The most intense tornado outbreaks on record, known as super outbreaks, have all occurred in the United States.
+The 1974 Super Outbreak and 2011 Super Outbreak each spawned over 10 violent tornadoes, killed over 300, and caused billions in damage, most of which can be attributed to tornado damage.